 Transfer & Visiting Applicants

 A maximum of 32 semester credits or 45 quarter credits may be accepted for transfer credit.
-Only courses with grades of C (or equivalent) or better and which are equivalent to courses at Regent or which have acceptable course content will be accepted.
+Only courses with grades of C (or equivalent) or better and are equivalent to courses at Regent Law or have acceptable course content will be accepted.
 The law school will not accept the transfer of the student’s grade point average from the previous law school for any reason.
 All transfer students are required to take LAW 511 Christian Foundations of Law.

 Click here for additional transfer credit and course stipulations, including information on Constitutional Law enrollment and credit requirements.

 Transfer applicants should submit the initial application via LSAC by June 1.
 Transcripts from the original law school should be provided as soon as possible, but before July 1.

 To be considered for admission, a transfer applicant must:

 - Hold a Spring cumulative GPA of 2.5 or higher

 - Submit a law services Credential Assembly Service (CAS) report